-The $25 million 124,000-square-foot mixed-use facility at 1635 West Trade Street features 80 apartment-style suites on four floors and will accommodate 300 tenants.
+The $25 million 124,000-square-foot mixed-use facility at 1635 West Trade Street features 80 apartment-style suites on four floors and accommodates 300 tenants.
 Each residential unit is equipped with a washer/dryer, kitchen, dishwasher and den.
 Every floor also has a common area and inner courtyard.

 In Harmony with the Historic West End

 Inspired by the area’s rich history and unmatched resilience, JCSU’s Mosaic Village has carefully been sculpted by the cultural influence of jazz music, seen and heard at the nearby historic Excelsior Club.
 The rhythmic progression of the building pulls from the jazz aesthetic and its improvisational, yet structured, nature.
 A study of how the layers of music can inform and compose the layers of architecture produces an array of breaks, riffs, vamps, bridges and improvs in physical form.

 Following these rules from the realm of jazz, the public and physical realm of Mosaic Village becomes an architectural composition that respects its history, while chartering a new path for the Historic West End community.

 Transforming the Community